Phoebe Go Shares New Single 'Hey' Ahead Of Debut EP

-Phoebe Go, the musical moniker of Phoebe Lou (Snakadaktal, Two People) has today unveiled her latest single.
-Dubbed ‘Hey’, the new track is set to appear on her forthcoming debut EP, with Player scheduled to arrive on 28th October.
+Phoebe Go, the musical moniker of Phoebe Lou (Snakadaktal, Two People), has unveiled her latest single, ‘Hey’.
+The new track is taken from Phoebe Go’s forthcoming debut EP, Player, which is scheduled to arrive on Friday, 28th October.
+Lou has said that ‘Hey’ is a tribute to her cousin who passed away a few years ago.

-According to Phoebe, ‘Hey’ serves as a poignant dedication to her cousin who passed away a few years ago, with the track’s writing informed by the process involved in dealing with the grief of such a loss.
+Lou’s songwriting was informed by the grieving process.
 “This song’s really close to me.
-I lost my youngest cousin really suddenly a few years back and I didn’t know how to make sense of it all,” she explains.
+I lost my youngest cousin really suddenly a few years back and I didn’t know how to make sense of it all,” she explained.
+“And I still don’t and I don’t think I ever will.
+But this song is really my way of coming to grips with that.”

 Phoebe Go – ‘Hey’

-“I’m really proud of the comfort I found in this song though.
-Cause life aches, and we’ve gotta learn how to live with that.
+Lou is proud to have ultimately found comfort in the song.
+“Life aches,” she said, “and we’ve gotta learn how to live with that.
 So I think in that way it’s kind of hinting at hope, that maybe there’s life inside loss, somehow.”

-‘Hey’ follows on from the release of previous singles, including ‘We Don’t Talk’ and last month’s ‘Kid’.
-Though ‘Hey’ is heartfelt in its construction, the remainder of Player is described as something of a more evolutionary experience, dedicated to “growth, a journey through self-exploration and finding comfort through solitude”.
+‘Hey’ follows Phoebe Go’s previous singles, ‘We Don’t Talk’ and last month’s ‘Kid’.
+Though ‘Hey’ is heartfelt in its construction, the remainder of Player is described as a more evolutionary experience, dedicated to “growth, a journey through self-exploration and finding comfort through solitude.”

 Phoebe Go – Player